 “Andy Carroll is making good progress after suffering a hamstring injury at Bournemouth last week and has started running.”

 “Finally, Diafra Sakho was involved in a minor car accident this week.
-The Club doctor gave him a thorough check-up, and we are pleased that he did not suffer any new injuries in this accident,” Stijn Vandenbroucke, West Ham’s Head of Medical and Sports Science said while giving update on club’s injury vows.
+The Club doctor gave him a thorough check-up, and we are pleased that he did not suffer any new injuries in this accident,” Stijn Vandenbroucke, West Ham’s Head of Medical and Sports Science said while giving an update on club’s injury vows.

-Graziano Pelle and Jay Rodriguez, suffering from knee injury and a foot surgery, respectively, are unlikely to get involved in any action until the start of February.
+Graziano Pelle and Jay Rodriguez, suffering from a knee injury and a foot surgery, respectively, are unlikely to get involved in any action until the start of February.

 Rodriguez’s recovery depends on his fitness level after he is announced fully fit by the doctors and might not be available for at least next two weeks; Pelle may be seen on the pitch before Rodriguez.

 Younes Kaboul is out with a knee injury, and it is unclear as to when the striker would be returning to first team action.
 Sebastian Larsson has a knee issue but it is nothing serious, and the player will be able to cope with it in a week.